yuanmaoxun/Awesome-RGBT-Fusion/README.md

 # Awesome RGB-T Feature Fusion
 This repository collects RGB-T-Feature-Fusion methods (deep learning methods mainly), codes, and datasets.
-The main directions involved are Multispectral Pedestrian, RGB-T Vehicle Detection, RGB-T Crowd Counting, RGB-IR Person Re-identification .etc.
+The main directions involved are Multispectral Pedestrian, RGB-T Vehicle Detection, RGB-T Crowd Counting, RGB-T Fusion Tracking.etc.
 (If you think this is useful, please consider giving a star, thanks!
 We will continue to update this repository)
 ## Contents